pippinbarr/cart253-2018/exercises/Exercise-4.md

 1. Improve the game by making the ball launch toward the paddle that won the most recent point with a random y velocity (e.g. if it went off the left side of the screen it should launch toward the righthand side with a random y vleocity).
 Make sure you keep your random y velocity within a range that makes the game still interesting to play (e.g. not too high and not too low)).
 Add a `reset()` function to handle this.
 1. Improve the game by making it visually and sonically interesting in some way (e.g. you could make it a metaphor by using images and sounds to convey an idea, or you could keep it abstract but use more interesting shapes, perhaps allow things to leave a trail, perhaps fill the paddles and balls with randomly generated "static", or something else)

 Optional challenges: Add a win condition that ends the game.
 Allow the paddles to move on the x axis.
 Make the ball move on y with a sine wave or perlin noise.
-Use the position the ball hits a paddle to influence its resulting y velocity.
+Use the relative position the ball hits a paddle to influence its resulting y velocity (e.g. hitting the ball off the edge might give it a sharper angle).
 Allow paddles to also shoot a "bullet" at each other which destroys whatever it touches.

 ## Starter Code